 Body Armor is a sports drink made with coconut water concentrate, added electrolytes, antioxidants and B vitamins.
 It is designed to hydrate while replenishing your body with electrolytes, in higher quantities compared to simple coconut water.

-The normal Body Armor drink contains sugars, so consider drinking the Body Armor Lyte with no added sugar.
+The normal Body Armor drink contains sugars, so consider drinking Body Armor Lyte with no added sugar.
 This drink is made with natural sweeteners and it comes in different interesting flavors: peach mango, blueberry pomegranate, watermelon, berry punch, strawberry lemonade, tropical coconut, coconut and orange clementine.

 8) Starbucks Pink Drink